Connect with professionals and advocates working to advance gender justice around the world.

 All members and non-members will have access to SGP’s publicly available resources, including:

 Although many advancements in society require money, we believe that the most valuable and meaningful contributions we can make are the attention, time, and energy we devote to the issues and relationships we care about.
 Our membership structure reflects these values.
 We ask members to contribute to the SGP community in two primary ways: annual membership dues and solidarity hours.
-Annual dues consist of a monetary donation that is appropriate to each member’s context and means.
+Annual dues consist of a monetary donation as determined by each member based on their context and means.
 Solidarity hours consist of a gift of volunteer time, to be available to grassroots organizations around the world that work on issues of gender equality.
+(The Solidarity Hours program has not yet been formally launched.)

 Kristy Kelly is a sociologist specializing in gender and development, policy and politics, transnational feminisms, gender mainstreaming, and social change in Southeast Asia.
 She is currently assistant clinical professor of global and international education at Drexel University and Associate Research Scholar at the Weatherhead East Asian Institute at Columbia University.
 Kristy teaches courses on gender mainstreaming, education diplomacy, gender and development in Southeast Asia and qualitative research methods.
 She has published on gender and education leadership, gender mainstreaming policy, gender and corruption, and post-socialist transition in Vietnam.
 She also consults and advises on gender and development issues for multilateral and humanitarian aid organizations such as UNESCO, The Asia Foundation, and Transparency International in Asia and Africa.
 Kristy serves as an Expert Advisor on Gender Mainstreaming to the United Nations, and is a Fulbright Core Specialist on Gender Equality.
 She received her BA from Pennsylvania State University, and MA and PhD from the University of Wisconsin – Madison.